-8.4.1.
+8.4.1.1.
 Frequency of verifications

-Data shall be collected yearly by the authorities from a statistically adequate sample of vehicles within the same battery durability family selected randomly from a variety of climate conditions.
-The decision on the number of the vehicles in the sample may be taken by the responsible authority based on risk assessment methodology, but in principle should not be less than 500.
+After 3 years of the first vehicle penetration into the market, data shall be collected yearly by the granting type approval authorities within the same Part B family from all available sources.

-If the number of vehicles in the sample is less than 500, then on the request of the manufacturer and with the agreement of the responsible authority, a maximum of 5 per cent of the values may be excluded from the sample.
-In such a case, the manufacturer needs to provide adequate information on the reason behind the exclusion for each vehicle to the authority.
+If the number of vehicles in the sample is less than 500, a maximum of 5 per cent of the values may be excluded from the sample.
+In such a case, the manufacturer needs to use good engineering judgement.

 If the number of vehicles in the sample is equal to or more than 500, then all vehicles shall be included in the sample.
 The data read shall be those of the SOCR and SOCE monitors (and other relevant data, such as those defined in Annex 4).
-SOCR and SOCE monitors of vehicles of category N and SOCR monitors of category M vehicles shall be monitored.
+SOCR monitors of vehicles of category N and SOCR monitors of category M vehicles shall be collected only for monitoring purposes as long as Table 2 of Annex 4 does not contain any MPR’s for SOCR.

 8.4.2.

+In the case that the manufacture correct the data, the manufacturer shall make available data to the granting type approval authorities in a format agreed with the authorities

+8.4.2.
 Pass/Fail Criteria for the battery durability family

 A battery durability family shall pass if equal to or more than 90 per cent of monitor values read from the vehicle sample are above the MPRi or DPRi.A battery durability family shall fail if less than 90 per cent of monitor values read from the vehicle sample are above the MPRi or DPRi.

-8.4.3.
-Corrective Measures for the Battery Durability Family

-In case of a fail for a battery durability family, corrective measures shall be taken with the agreement of the responsible authority in order to bring the family or part of the family affected by the issue into compliance.

 8.5.
 Part C: Verification of reported virtual distance